dgraph-io/dgraph/wiki/content/mutations/delete.md

     weight = 7
 +++

-A delete mutation, signified with the `delete` keyword, removes triples from the store.
+A delete mutation, signified with the `delete` keyword, removes predicates from the store.

 For example, if the store contained the following:
 ```RDF